deepakkumardewani/rocket-lander/memory-bank/implementation/level-implementation.md

     - If failed, keep `isLevelCompleted` as false.
   - Ensure `store.setGameState('landed')` or 'crashed' updates accordingly.
 - **Test:** Land successfully on Space Level 1.
 Confirm `store.isLevelCompleted` is true.
 Crash, confirm it remains false.

 ---

-## Step 12: Display Level Information in HUD

-- **Action:** Show the current level and objectives in the HUD.
-- **Instructions:**
-  - In `src/components/HUD.vue`:
-    - Access `currentLevel`, `selectedEnvironment`, and `levelConfig` from the store or props.
-    - Add a `<div class="text-white absolute top-4 right-4">Level: ${currentLevel}</div>`.
-    - Add a `<div class="text-white absolute top-8 right-4">` with objectives:
-      - Space Level 4: “Avoid asteroids, land on platform”.
-      - Sea Level 4: “Land on the correct platform”.
-      - Others: “Land safely on the ${platformName}”.
-- **Test:** Start Sea Level 4.
-Confirm HUD shows “Level: 4” and “Land on the correct platform”.
-Switch to Space Level 1, confirm it shows “Land safely on the Platform”.

----